-23 Foods You Should Never Order for Delivery or Takeout
+21 Foods You Should Never Order for Delivery or Takeout

-"The tomato sauce they use sits in warmed buckets for long periods of time and the oil rises to the top," explains Christine Hart, R.D., M.S., a weight-loss expert in NYC.
+"The tomato sauce they use sits in warmed buckets for long periods of time and the oil rises to the top," explains Christine Hart, R.D., M.S., a weight-loss expert.
 "They pour an inordinate amount of sauce over the meatballs and then melt cheese over it and close the sub roll.
 What you receive is a soggy, red, wet liquid bottom roll with about 2,300 calories!"
 Yeah, we'll pass.

 "Have you ever had a cold or luke-warm steak?" asks Banayan.
 "It tastes similar to flavorless chicken and has the tendency to more easily get stuck in your teeth."
 Yuck!
 Not that confident in your grill game?
 Learn these 24 Tips to Grill the Best Steak of Your Life!

 "It's a complete fat- and sugar-loaded bomb.
-The chicken pieces are battered in flour and then deep fried in fat.
+The chicken pieces are battered in flour and then deep-fried in fat.
 Additionally, the sweet and sour sauce is made from sugar," says Gisela Bouvier, registered dietitian.
 "Although restaurant recipes may slightly vary, one portion of sweet and sour chicken will provide around 14 grams of fat and 13 grams of sugar."

 "When ordering from a no-name sushi takeout place, it's likely you're not getting the fish you thought you were.
 In some cases, like in New York, you could be getting fish that is on the Do Not Eat list, but you have no idea," says Rachna Govani, founder and CEO of Foodstand.
 "It's best to only order sushi from a restaurant that you know sources fish locally or opt for vegetarian sushi."

 Thai curry dishes are usually lamb, chicken or pork—but it's usually low-grade quality meat since they get buried in the sauce.
 Also, you'll usually find orange fat globules floating on top of the sauce—which is never a good sign.
 Hart explains that the orange globules show up because they make a big batch of the sauce for the week, refrigerate it nightly, and then the fat in the sauce keeps congealing each time they haul it out to put the week-old prepared meats or poultry into them.

 While ingredients that come in most popular Mexican dishes like avocado, cheese, rice, and beans are fine (or even very healthy) in small amounts—the calories add up fast when combined together.
-"This is especially true when stuffed into a giant tortilla and smothered with sour cream," says board certified holistic health practitioner Jillian Levy.
+"This is especially true when stuffed into a giant tortilla and smothered with sour cream," says board-certified holistic health practitioner Jillian Levy.
 "Your best option is getting a taco-type salad with the toppings on the side."

 Sigh.
 Basically, this one's a risk because the chances are very high that your burger is going to be made with cheap, farm-raised meat and highly-processed cheese.
 "It's all very high in calories, sodium, saturated fat, refined carbs and provides little to no actual vitamins or minerals," says Levy.
 If you're craving a cheeseburger and want it delivered to your door, pony up the extra bucks for a grass-fed burger.

 "They're most likely fried in low-quality, genetically modified oil that clogs our pores, creates all kinds of skin issues, and can make us feel sluggish for days!" she says.
 And if that doesn't turn you off, also keep in mind that fried foods are most likely to arrive soggy and gross.
-"They're the ultimate fat trap—unless they're actually cooked in high-quality oils like extra virgin coconut oil, tiger nut oil, non-GMO canola oil or olive oil."
+"They're the ultimate fat trap—unless they're actually cooked in high-quality oils like extra virgin coconut oil, tiger nut oil, non-GMO canola oil or olive oil," she explains.
 With most delivery joints, though, we wouldn't bet on it.